 The conversation around marijuana has changed dramatically over the last decade.
 Once widely considered a pastime reserved for unmotivated outcasts and burnouts, the current public perception paints a different picture.
 People from all walks of life now freely admit to indulging in marijuana, despite the stigma that stubbornly exists.

+From marijuana-inspired designs gracing the runways of world-famous fashion designers, to vaporizing devices that appear to have been designed by Silicon Valley’s best and brightest, affluent marijuana consumers have more options at their disposal than ever before.
 “The cannabis industry is leading a soaring growth trajectory over the next 10 years and I think it will find itself in a similar situation as the beer business has recently,” says Lake.
 “Ultimately, I think the luxury echelon of cannabis has a huge upside, as consumers seek new and exclusive products in this emerging market.
 We’re already seeing limited edition production runs, packaging and brand collaborations and even specific genetics or strains that are coveted for their rarity, potency or pedigree.
 As legalization continues, I think the high end opportunities are bountiful.”

 If the marijuana industry is going to continue to grow, it has a responsibility to demonstrate that these premium products help responsible consumers indulge responsibly, without sacrificing design aesthetics.